What you should know about admissibility hearings

 6. If there are witnesses to give information, the CBSA representative, you, your counsel, or the member may ask them questions.

-When you will receive a decision
+When you'll receive a decision

-After hearing from both sides, the member will make their decision.
-The member's decision will be either that the CBSA is correct, and you are inadmissible, or that the CBSA is incorrect, and you are not inadmissible.
 The member will usually give their decision and reasons at the end of the hearing.
-If not, the IRB will send you a copy of the decision and the reasons by mail after the hearing.
+If not, the IRB will send you a copy of the decision and the reasons by email or mail after the hearing.

 What happens if the member decides you are not inadmissible